JJK Food, Agriculture, and Nutrition Innovation Center

 The JJK Foundation recently acquired a 12,000 ft² office facility through a generous donation from Landsdowne Up.
 Over time, the five-phase build-out will include indoor and outdoor urban agriculture demonstration sites, as well as space for youth and community members to engage in hands-on training and certification programs related to growing food, ag innovation, and nutrition for improving health and performance.

 By providing youth and community members with avenues for personal and professional growth, the JJK FAN Innovation Center’s goal is to ignite economic empowerment and community development in the region.
 Through harnessing the expertise of community partners, this project will set the foundation for sustainably expanding youth engagement and community development in nutrition and local food systems within the city of East St. Louis.

-Unit 22 currently supports the JJK FAN project by implementing agriculture, cooking, nutrition, youth leadership, and entrepreneurship programming with the JJK after-school and summer programs.
+U of I Extension currently supports the JJK FAN project by implementing agriculture, cooking, nutrition, youth leadership, and entrepreneurship programming with the JJK after-school and summer programs in Madison, Monroe, and St. Clair counties.
 Staff members are also involved in future curriculum development for the Innovation Center, as well as coordinating food production and distribution throughout the community.